Lumi-supercomputer/LUMI-training-materials/docs/4day-20230214/software_stacks.md

 Singularity is currently the only supported container runtime and is available on the login nodes and the compute nodes.
 It is a system command that is installed with the OS, so no module has to be loaded to enable it.
-We can also offer only a single version of singularity or its close cousin AppTainer as singularity/AppTainer simply don't support running multiple versions, and currently the version that we offer is determined by what is offered by the OS.
+We can also offer only a single version of singularity or its close cousin AppTainer as singularity/AppTainer simply don't really like running multiple versions next to one another, and currently the version that we offer is determined by what is offered by the OS.

 To work with containers on LUMI you will either need to pull the container from a container registry,